-This policy is available on our school website and is available on request from the school office.
-We also inform parents and carers about this policy when their children join our school and through our school newsletter.
+This policy is on our school website and available on request from the school office.
+We also inform parents/carers about this policy through our school newsletter.

-The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
+The policy is provided to all staff annually or at induction, alongside our Safeguarding Policy and Staff Code of Conduct.
 This policy is read alongside the guidance included in:

-Keeping Children Safe in Education 2024
+Keeping Children Safe in Education 2025